the practical kitchen

 close up side angle of oil floating on top of the saltwater brine on the focaccia's surface.

-Don't poke or handle the dough once the brine goes on — it's quite a bit of water and you don't want it to begin dissolving the flour and breaking up the starches in the in the dough.
+Don't poke or handle the dough once the brine goes on — it's quite a bit of water and you don't want it to begin dissolving the flour or breaking up the starches in the dough.

 At the end of the final rise, the foccacia will be noticeably puffy and the dimples will have closed slightly.
-The dough may be barely reaching the top edge of the sheet pan, but won't have risen above it.
+The dough should be barely reaching the top edge of the sheet pan.

-Traditionally Ligurian focaccia has deeply dimpled fingertip-sized pockets across the surface of the dough even after baking.
-In this version, the dimples will close up into deliciously salty fissures running through the bread.
+Traditional Ligurian focaccia has deeply dimpled fingertip-sized pockets across the surface of the dough even after baking.
+In my version, the dimples will close up into deliciously salty fissures running through the bread.

 a ligurian focaccia after its final rise. it has filled out the pan and the dimples have pinched shut slightly.

 You can also get pretty creative with your Ligurian focaccia toppings!
-With it's flat texture, this is a great focaccia for making focaccia gardens, and focaccia artwork.
+With it's flat texture and large surface area, this is a great focaccia for making focaccia artwork.

 If you're topping the focaccia with anything heavy or dense like cherry tomatoes, garlic cloves, onions, olives, or peppers, you'll want to place them during the dimpling and brining stage, before the final rise.
-This way the dough will rise around them and hold them in place as they bake.
+This way the dough rises around them and holds them in place as they bake.

 thinly sliced focaccia on a cooling rack. some slices are piled on a white rectangular serving dish.